 - page\number The page number to insert this file.
 File will be inserted after the given number. - fileobj A File Object or an object that supports the standard read and seek methods similar to a File Object.
-Could also be a string representing a path to a PDF file.
-None as an argument is deprecated. - outline\item Optionally, you may specify an outline item (previously referred to as a 'bookmark') to be applied at the beginning of the included file by supplying the text of the outline item. - pages - can be a PageRange or a (start, stop[, step]) tuple to merge only the specified range of pages from the source document into the output document.
-Can also be a list of pages to merge.

-import\outline: You may prevent the source document's outline (collection of outline items, previously referred to as 'bookmarks') from being imported by specifying this as False.
+Could also be a string representing a path to a PDF file. - outline\item Optionally, you may specify an outline item (previously referred to as a 'bookmark') to be applied at the beginning of the included file by supplying the text of the outline item. - pages - can be a PageRange or a (start, stop[, step]) tuple to merge only the specified range of pages from the source document into the output document.
+Can also be a list of pages to merge. - import\outline: You may prevent the source document's outline (collection of outline items, previously referred to as 'bookmarks') from being imported by specifying this as False.

-append(fileobj: Union[str, IO[Any], PdfReader, Path], $outline\item$ : Optional[str] = None, pages: Union[None, PageRange, Tuple[int, int], Tuple[int, int], List[int]] = None, $import\outline$ : bool = True) $\rightarrow$ None fileobj - A File Object or an object that supports the standard read and seek methods similar to a File Object.
-Could also be a string representing a path to a PDF file.
+append(fileobj: Union[str, IO[Any], PdfReader, Path], outline\item: Optional[str] = None, pages: Union[None, PageRange, Tuple[int, int], Tuple[int, int, int], List[int]] = None, import\outline: bool = True) $\rightarrow$ None